Agent Architecture / Foundation

 01

 Start with this video's job: This video walks through Routa (Ruda), a free local-first AI coding tool that replaces the chat-first workflow with a Kanban delivery pipeline where tasks move through backlog, dev, review, evidence, and gates while different agents handle each stage.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "Project state" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “This is Ruda, an open-source AI coding tool that turns your agents into something closer to a delivery system.
 Not another paste your repo contacts and pray it works.
 A delivery system with backlogs, dev, review, evidence, and...”

 02